 Not too far away from Keyakidairai Station, you will see this bright red bridge.

-The vermilion bridge that is 34 meters above the group over the mainstream of the Kurobe River can be quite daunting for those who are afraid of height.
-But, we assure you that you can hardly fall from the bridge.
-And, the view from this bridge will be worth every effort that you take to overcome your fear!
+The vermilion bridge, 34 meters above the river, can be quite daunting for those afraid of height.
+But we assure you that you can hardly fall from the bridge.
+And the view from this bridge will be worth every effort you take to overcome your fear!

-When you come to Kurobe Gorge, Sarutobi Canyon is the spot that you just can’t miss out on.
-Because It is the spot that represents the Kurobe Gorge!
+When you come to Kurobe Gorge, Sarutobi Canyon is the spot you just can’t miss out on because It is the spot that represents the Kurobe Gorge!

 Here, you will find the deepest and steepest valley in Japan.
-The spot is one of the reasons why Kurobe Gorge is so popular amongst tourists (^_-)-☆.
+Sarutobi Canyon is one of the reasons why Kurobe Gorge is so popular amongst tourists (^_-)-☆.

-From Keyakidaira Station to Sarutobi Canyon, it is just an easy 20 minutes trekking.
-If you want to head to the Okukaneyama (奥鐘山), it will be a good 2 hours hike!
+From Keyakidaira Station to Sarutobi Canyon, it is just an easy 20-minute trek.
+If you want to head to the Okukaneyama (奥鐘山), it will be a good 2-hour hike!

-At Keyakidaira Station, there’s a secret panorama viewing deck that isn’t normally open to the public.
+At Keyakidaira Station, there is a secret panorama viewing deck isn’t normally open to the public.

-By booking in advance with a special tour, you will be able to access this special viewing deck that gives you a 360° panorama view of nearby mountains in the Keyakidaira area.
+By booking in advance with a special tour, you can access this special viewing deck that gives you a 360° panorama view of nearby mountains in the Keyakidaira area.